 Glass shelves can be equal parts elegant and small-space-friendly thanks to their seamless composition.
 If you're going for a glam twist, follow designer Zoe Feldman's lead and opt for a set of open shelves that come with a lustrous finish.
 Here, the brass detailing not only complements the wall sconces but also elevates the practical over-the-toilet shelving unit.

 A bathroom shelf should do more than just provide extra storage; it should serve as an eye-catching element all on its own.
 Built to hang from the ceiling, the streamlined shelving in this modern bath by Jaclyn Peters Design is effortlessly cool.
 The contemporary storage solution also serves as a welcome respite from the traditional over-the-toilet cabinets or ladders that tend to take up valuable floor space.

 7. Put a narrow niche to work.

 Finding extra storage space in a small bathroom can be a rarity, but before you throw in the towel, survey the area and note if there are any empty nooks or niches.
-By simply adding a set of floating shelves — as seen in this setup by Studio McGee — you can lend a wealth of storage in the most unexpected way.
+By simply adding a set of floating wood shelves, as seen in this setup by Studio McGee, you can add a wealth of storage in the most unexpected way.